NTKonzen/README-Generator/generated-READMEs/README.md

 * [](https://github.com/undefined)

 ### Questions
-If you have any questions feel free to contact me on [GitHub](https://github.com/NTKonzen) or email me at nicholaskonzen@gmail.com.
+If you have any questions feel free to contact me on [GitHub](https://github.com/) or email me at .

 ---
 #### License

 MIT License

-Copyright (c) 2020 Nicholas Konzen
+Copyright (c) 2020 Nick Konzen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal